-MIN330 Introduction to Urban Ministry (3) Prerequisite: MIN 122, MIN161, MIN182, MIN183, MIN199; This course will provide an overview of the various approaches to urban ministry with a particular focus on inner-city ministry with the poor and marginalized.
+MIN330 Introduction to Urban Ministry (3) Prerequisite: MIN110, MIN120, MIN130, MIN199; This course will provide an overview of the various approaches to urban ministry with a particular focus on inner-city ministry with the poor and marginalized.
 Topics include exploring the various issues involved in inner-city life, discovering what various ministries are doing in urban settings, learning how to approach ministry in an urban context, and designing effective ministry with marginalized people.

-MIN332 Church Planting (3) This course will instruct the students in the various ways of starting new churches with emphasis on accountability, working with denominational or church leaders, and hands-on experience.
+MIN332 Church Planting (3) Prerequisite: MIN110, MIN120, MIN130, MIN199; This course will instruct the students in the various ways of starting new churches with emphasis on accountability, working with denominational or church leaders, and hands-on experience.
 How to survey a community, plans, objectives, and goals will all be discussed as well as the need for commitment, sacrifice, work, faith, and results.

-MIN350 Expository Preaching (3) Prerequisite: MIN 122, MIN161, MIN182, MIN183, MIN199; An introduction to the principles and process involved in the preparation and delivery of expository sermons.
+MIN350 Expository Preaching (3) Prerequisite: MIN110, MIN120, MIN130, MIN199, BIB220; An introduction to the principles and process involved in the preparation and delivery of expository sermons.
 This course will give particular concentration on the mechanics of sermon construction, biblical interpretation, and public speaking skills.

-MIN400 Cross Cultural Ministry (3) Prerequisite: MIN 122, MIN161, MIN182, MIN183, MIN199; This course seeks to expose students to the models of cross cultural ministry.
+MIN400 Cross Cultural Ministry (3) Prerequisite: MIN110, MIN120, MIN130, MIN199; This course seeks to expose students to the models of cross cultural ministry.
 Students will learn how to minister in multi-cultural settings, understand cultural boundaries, learn how to communicate the gospel in diverse settings, and appreciate the value of cross cultural ministry.

-MIN430 Race, Poverty, and the Environment (3) Prerequisite: MIN 122, MIN161, MIN182, MIN183, MIN199; This course provides and introduction to the biblical and ministerial responsibilities in addressing social issues revolving race, poverty, and the environment.
+MIN430 Race, Poverty, and the Environment (3) Prerequisite: MIN110, MIN120, MIN130, MIN199; This course provides an introduction to the biblical and ministerial responsibilities in addressing social issues revolving race, poverty, and the environment.
 Students will learn the ministerial responsibility of social change, how to address these social challenges from a ministerial perspective, and develop models for ministry that will teach, bring awareness, and impact the community on these issues.

-MIN450 Ministry and Social Justice (3) Prerequisite: MIN 122, MIN161, MIN182, MIN183, MIN199; This course will explore the rich history of social justice in the Christian tradition and examine its implications for ministry today.
+MIN450 Ministry and Social Justice (3) Prerequisite: MIN110, MIN120, MIN130, MIN199; This course will explore the rich history of social justice in the Christian tradition and examine its implications for ministry today.
 Students will also review the biblical witness of social justice, theological themes of justice and social change, and the role of the minister in doing evangelism, missions, and ministry in the community.